skullfort/covid-19-icu/README.md

 - In the heatmap graph, we can see that when the number of CRCI patients exceeds 200, which in reference to the time series of the adult CRCI patients corresponds to the major waves of COVID-19, there is an approximately linear relation between it and the total number of patients.

 - In the scatterplot, we can observe that because the number of CRCI patients in ICUs remains low over the period of investigation, there is a strong linear relation between the number of non-CRCI patients and the total number of patients.
 Alarmingly, there has been a steady increase of late of non-CRCI pediatric patients in ICUs related to acute respiratory illnesses observed in Ontario from September 2022 onward, particularly in young children aged 0–4 years old.
 The cause is multi-faceted (from Richard's personal experience, provincial shortage of pediatric medication to treat fever).
-- During the waves number of beds increased as cases increased
+- In the line graph for number of beds, we can see the number of beds increased as the cases increased during the covid waves which shows us that beds were no shortage of beds.
-- Number of beds were always available for adults
-- Beds available for kids stayed same till the fourth wave
+- In the second line graph, we can see the number of beds nedded for pediatric cases stayed low throught the covid waves, but the dip in the graph shows the number of beds deacreased for the covid related cases.
-- There are large spike in beds for adults than the pediatric cases
+- There are large spike in beds for adults than the pediatric
 - for the second graph, number of beds added during the second and third wave were more.
 - After the third wave they removed large number of ICU beds
 -  omicron wave shows no new beds were added.